Consensys/deposit-sc-dafny/wiki/sketch.md

 }
 ```

-To summarise, we have designed the function `computeLeftSiblingOnNextPathFromLeftRight` to compute the siblings on the next path, given the siblings on the previous path and the value to insert.
+To summarise, we have designed the function `computeLeftSiblingOnNextPathFromLeftRight` to compute the left siblings on the next path, given the left siblings on the previous path, the default valus for right siblings, and the value to insert.